Special price Now!

 Technical Details

-- Space-saving design with full-size keys
+- Stylish, backlit media controls- Space-saving design with full-size keys

 - Integrated full-size number pad